inverse/personal-site/about.md

 title: About
 ---

-Malachi Soord is a Software Engineer based in Berlin.
+Malachi Soord is a Software Engineer based in Berlin who is currently working @ [GetYourGuide](https://www.getyourguide.com).
 He has found his passion in web and mobile application development along with the standards and technologies surrounding these fields.

+# This Blog

+This blog is a place for him to write about semi-technical topics.

 ## Curriculum Vitae